Claiborne/reverb-test-suite/functional/README.md

 ## FRAMEWORK

-All tests will be written using the Rspec2 framework - https://www.relishapp.com/rspec
+All tests are written using the Rspec2 framework - https://www.relishapp.com/rspec

 The current folder structure: